MarkSkinner92/QRredirect/README.md

 Commit your changes, give it a few minutes, and go to this URL (after replacing yourusername and yourid): yourusername.github.io/QRredirect/?id=yourid

-This will instantly take you to the corisponding URL
+This will instantly take you to the corresponding URL

-# Make that URL into a QR code
+## Make that URL into a QR code
 I reccomend using this site:
 https://www.the-qrcode-generator.com/
 paste in the link you made and there you go!